What is a North Star metric?

 Can companies aim for more than one North Star?

 Companies typically have only one North Star metric.
-However, a single north star can be limiting, especially if your company has multiple core products with separate goals—ie, a music streaming service looking for both more music subscribers and paid podcasts.
+However, a single north star can be limiting, especially if your company has multiple core products with separate goals—i.e., a music streaming service looking for both more music subscribers and paid podcasts.
 As such, we prefer the softer framing of a “focus metric” working in conjunction with other key performance indicators (KPIs).

-Ready to find your North Star?
+It’s time to find your North Star